lukasz-glen/hashless-tokens/README.md

 ### Level segment

 Alpha, Beta, Gamma are using the level segments.
-Delta is not, see below.
+Delta, Epsilon are not, see below.

 Each contract in the inheritance tree, i.e. level, defines the level segment.